Search for information about a product,

 Key takeaway

-Baseline characteristics were racially diverse and demonstrated varying stages of CKD.1 The sparsentan PROTECT trial will identify the treatment effect of sparsentan across a heterogeneous high risk IgA nephropathy population.1
+Patients enrolled in the sparsentan PROTECT trial were racially diverse and demonstrated varying stages of CKD.1 The sparsentan PROTECT trial identified the treatment effect of sparsentan across a heterogeneous, high-risk, IgA nephropathy population.1

 Footnotes

-ACEi, angiotensin-converting enzyme inhibitor; ARB, angiotensin receptor blocker; CKD, chronic kidney disease; eGFR, estimated glomerular filtration rate; FDA, Food and Drug Administration; IgA, immunoglobulin A; RAAS, renin angiotensin-aldosterone system; UACR, urine albumin-creatinine ratio; UPCR, urine protein-creatinine ratio.
+ACEi, angiotensin-converting enzyme inhibitor; ARB, angiotensin receptor blocker; CKD, chronic kidney disease; DEARA, Dual Endothelin Angiotensin Receptor Antagonist; eGFR, estimated glomerular filtration rate; FDA, Food and Drug Administration; IgA, immunoglobulin A; RAAS, renin angiotensin-aldosterone system; UACR, urine albumin-creatinine ratio; UPCR, urine protein-creatinine ratio.